 What causes Shoulder Contusion?

 A shoulder contusion usually results from a fall or a direct blow to the shoulder.
-Any blunt trauma with sufficient force to propel its energy into the muscle can cause a contusion.
-Contusions are often the result of sports-related injuries.
+Any blunt force injury on the shoulder with sufficient force to propel its energy into the muscle can cause a contusion.
+Contusions are often the result of impact injuries related to sports or accidents.
 Shoulder contusions are common in these sports:

 - Football